Italy cancels Venice Carnival amid coronavirus crisis, third person dies | DW | 23.02.2020

-The annual festival, famous for its elaborate masks, ahs been canceled as Italy races to contain COVID-19.
+The annual festival, famous for its elaborate masks, has been canceled as Italy races to contain COVID-19.
 The city is already packed with tens of thousands of tourists from around the globe.

 The last two days of events at the Venice Carnival were canceled on Sunday due to the coronavirus outbreak in northern Italy, the President of the Veneto Region Luca Zaia announced.

-The news came as a third victim had succumbed to the virus on the peninsular.

-Authorities shut down the popular carnival celebrations after the total number of infected persons in Italy soared to 133.
-The third coronavirus-related death was reported as several northern Italian towns went into lockdown over the weekend.
+In Venice, authorities shut down the popular carnival celebrations after the total number of infected people in Italy soared to 133.
+Several northern Italian towns went into lockdown over the weekend.

 "We have to adopt drastic measures," Zaia told reporters.
 "As of this evening there will be a ban on the Venice Carnival as well as on all events, sporting as well, until March 1 inclusive," he said.
 "All private and public gatherings" must be avoided, Zaia said, adding that all schools will also be closed until the end of the month.